 Take some time to think seriously about your relationship.
 What would you say to a good friend who went through the same thing?
 Does your boyfriend ignore what you want in other contexts, too?
 Does he respect your boundaries?
 Do you both communicate openly about sex?
 Do you feel comfortable telling him about your hopes, fears, and emotions?

 If removing a condom during sex isn’t a deal breaker for you, what is?

-If you decide to continue to have a relationship with your boyfriend AND you feel safe, talk to him about what happened.
-Sit down with him in a place you feel safe and comfortable, like your house when someone else is home, or somewhere semi-public where you can still talk without being overheard.
+If you decide to continue your relationship with your boyfriend AND you feel safe, talk to him about what happened.
+Sit down with him in a place you feel safe and comfortable.
+This might be your house when someone else is home, or somewhere semi-public where you can still talk without being overheard.
 Avoid places you’ll have a hard time getting away from, like his house.
 Tell him what you’re feeling and why.
 Hopefully, he realizes that what he did was wrong, and takes responsibility for his actions.
 If he doesn’t—or he seems to, but later tries the same thing again—think about what that says about him, and about your relationship.

 If it’s been less than 72 hours since your boyfriend removed his condom, you may also consider taking PEP (post-exposure prophylaxis), which significantly reduces the chances that you’ll get HIV if your boyfriend is HIV+.
 We wrote more about PEP and how to get it here.

 If you are capable of getting pregnant (meaning you have a uterus) and are not on birth control, consider taking emergency contraception.
 While it’s most effective if taken right away, there are forms of emergency contraception that can help prevent pregnancy up to 5 days after unprotected sex.
 We talk more about emergency contraception here, but talk to a medical provider right away to figure out which is best for you.